 * Middle East still on edge despite pause in hostilties (adds al-Sistani quotes)

 By Ahmed Aboulenein and Babak Dehghanpisheh

-BAGHDAD/DUBAI, Jan 10 (Reuters) - Iraq’s top Shi’ite Muslim cleric on Friday condemned the U.S.-Iranian military confrontation taking place on Iraqi soil, saying it risked plunging the war-ravaged country and the wider Middle East into deeper conflict.
+BAGHDAD/DUBAI, Jan 10 (Reuters) - Iraq’s top Shi’ite Muslim cleric on Friday condemned the U.S.-Iranian military confrontation takig place on Iraqi soil, saying it risked plunging the war-ravaged country and the wider Middle East into deeper conflict.

 Also on Friday, European foreign ministers gathered in Brussels to find ways to ease the precarious situation that has unfolded in the past week.

-In Washington on Thursday, the U.S. House of Representatives voted to stop President Donald Trump from further military action against Iran.
+In Washington, the U.S. House of Representatives voted on Thursday to stop President Donald Trump from further military action against Iran.

 But the region remained tense as Iranian military commanders threatened more attacks, fuelling worries that the apparent pause in hostilities could be short-lived.

 The latest flare-up in the shadow war between the two foes started with the U.S. killing of Iran’s top military commander, General Qassem Soleimani, in an air strike next to Baghdad airport on Jan.
 3.

 Iran responded on Wednesday by firing missiles at U.S.-led forces in Iraq.
 In the aftermath, both sides backed down from intensifying the conflict.